 These core policy benefits only include half of the benefits that are included with the other letter plans, B-N.

 Since each plan has a different level of benefits, the cost varies between them.
-This allows all Medicare beneficiaries the opportunity to purchase Medicare Supplemental plans without breaking the bank.
+This allows all Medicare beneficiaries the opportunity to purchase Medicare Supplemental plans for 2018 without breaking the bank.

 Whether you can afford a little or a lot of coverage, there’s a letter plan for you.